Najib Razak: Early political career

-Senior Ministerial career
+Senior ministerial career

-Minister for Defence (1991–1995)
+Minister for defence (1991–1995)

 In 1991, Mahathir appointed Najib as Minister of Defence.
 Under Najib's direction, Malaysian troops were deployed to assist the UN peacekeeping forces in Bosnia in 1993 during the Bosnian War.
 Malaysian forces were greeted warmly by Bosnians as well as Serbs and Croats.
 Malaysia also assisted peacekeeping operations in Somalia in 1993, losing one soldier in an effort to aid US soldiers during the Battle of Mogadishu.
 Najib later criticised the UN's Somalia operation as putting too much emphasis on military action.
 Since then Malaysia has stated a preference for participating in Chapter 6 "peace enforcement" missions, rather than Chapter 7 "peacekeeping" missions.
 After four years at the Ministry of Defence, Najib assumed control of the Education Ministry in 1995.
 He returned to the Ministry of Defence in 2000.

+Japanese raped Malay comfort women but UMNO leader Najib Razak blocked all attempts by other UMNO members like Mustapha Yakub at asking Japan for compensation and apologies.

-Minister for Education (1995–2000)
+Minister for education (1995–2000)

 In 1995, Najib left the Defence Ministry for the first time when he was appointed Minister of Education.
 His challenge was to respond to Malaysia's newly proclaimed aspiration to become a fully developed nation by 2020.
-During his five-year tenure, Najib restructured the Ministry, created an independent corporate structure for public universities, and encouraged collaboration with foreign universities and institutions.
 The 1996 Private Higher Education Institutions Act, allowed foreign universities to establish degree-conferring schools in Malaysia, providing greater educational opportunities for Malaysians and positioning Malaysia as a regional learning hub.
-Najib also upgraded teaching certificates to the status of diplomas, so that teachers in that category would receive a higher monthly starting salary.

 During the 1999 general elections Najib suffered a major setback when he barely won re-election to the Parliament by a margin of 241 votes, compared to a margin of over 10,000 in the previous election.
-Although a surprise to political observers, it was understandable given the political upheavals of 1999.
+This is a surprise to political observers.

-Return as Minister for Defence (2000–2008)
+Return as minister for defence (2000–2008)

 During his second tenure as Minister of Defence Najib coordinated Malaysia's relief efforts following the Indian Ocean tsunami of 2004, and provided support to Indonesia in arresting those responsible for the 2005 Bali bombings.
 Najib also oversaw the deployment of Malaysian troops as a part of a UN peacekeeping force in 2006, when Malaysia volunteered to help stabilise Lebanon following the 2006 Lebanon War.

-As Defence Minister, Najib instituted compulsory military service in December 2003, stating that it would encourage interaction and friendship between youth of different ethnic groups and religions.
+As defence minister, Najib instituted compulsory military service in December 2003, stating that it would encourage interaction and friendship between youth of different ethnic groups and religions.
 During its first five years of operation, over 339,000 Malaysian youth participated in the PLKN (the Bahasa Malaysian acronym for "Malaysian National Service"), which is intended to promote tolerance, teamwork, and community engagement.
 The programme, however, has faced challenges.
 Safety issues in the program have been reported and several people died during or shortly after their terms of service during the program's first few years.
 In response, Najib strengthened the PLKN's health screening requirements and reinforced the government's commitment to punish negligent PLKN officials.